Basecamp Revamp

 SOLUTION

-A luxury membership program appealing to consumers' desire to do social good.
+A customer community focused on exclusive access, appealing to consumers' desire to do social good.

 Canada Goose had an existing customer loyalty program called Basecamp.
 However, internal data showed a sign-up rate of less than 10%.
 Additionally, the program did not leverage any of CG's sustainability initiatives.